arnavgautam/TreeHacks2015/HOLs/HOL-ASPNETAzureWebSitesTFS/HOL.md

 - [Microsoft Visual Studio 2012 Express for Web][1] or greater

-- A Windows Azure subscription with the Web Sites Preview enabled - [sign up for a free trial](http://aka.ms/WATK-FreeTrial)
+- A Windows Azure subscription with the Websites Preview enabled - [sign up for a free trial](http://aka.ms/WATK-FreeTrial)

 [1]: http://www.microsoft.com/visualstudio/